 Our educational programs are a particular strength when it comes to diversity and/or diverse audiences.
 Art Adventures, Family Day, Just My Imagination and the museum’s Senior Outreach Program reach racially, linguistically and economically diverse groups.
 The museum participates in UGA’s Latin American Film Series every year, and has also regularly hosted UGA’s Andrea Carson Coley Lecture, which brings scholars in lesbian and gay studies to campus.
 The museum has worked with the following organizations in the recent past: Latin American and Caribbean Studies Institute, AIDS Coalition of Northeast Georgia, African Studies Institute, UGA’s Office of Institutional Diversity, the J.W.
 Fanning Institute’s Leadership Sin Limites program, the Links Inc. and the Osher Lifelong Learning Institute.

 The museum’s internship program attracts an admirably diverse group of students, from high schoolers participating in UGA’s Young Dawgs program to undergraduates from a variety of majors to graduate students in art history, art education, studio art and more.
 We believe many of them will go on to be the next generation of museum professionals.

 The museum has instituted an annual dinner in honor of Black History Month, held every February and honoring a member or members of the local African American community.
-Honorees include Louis and Mae Castenell, Michael Thurmond and Brenda and Larry Thompson.
+Honorees include Louis and Mae Castenell, Michael Thurmond, Brenda and Larry Thompson and jeweler Charles Pinckney.